IAHispano/Applio/README.md

 + Added CLI functionality
   + added train-index-cli.py to train the feature index without the GUI
   + added extract-small-model.py to extract the small model without the GUI
+  + added infer-cli.py to do inference without the GUI.

 ## This repository has the following features too:
 + Reduce tone leakage by replacing source feature to training-set feature using top1 retrieval;